The Perfect Fourth of July in Alaska By

 Enjoy an old-time, small-town Fourth of July in the Southeast town of Haines, Alaska.
 The 1.5-mile Mt.
 Ripinsky run will whet your appetite for the watermelon feed, pie-eating contest and community barbecue, and provide stunning views of the Chilkat River Valley.
 The Main Street parade, mud volleyball game, and music festival culminate in the fireworks display at the Fort Seward Parade grounds.

 Alaska’s capital city celebration begins on July 3 with a spectacular firework display over Gastineau Channel starting at 11:59 p.m.—it’s too bright to start any earlier.
-Be up bright and early the next morning for the 8 a.m. pancake feed, then watch the parade wind its way through the historic streets of downtown Juneau before heading over the bridge into neighboring Douglas Island.
+The next day, watch the parade wind its way through the historic streets of downtown Juneau before heading over the bridge into neighboring Douglas Island.

 It may be directly across the Gastineau Channel from Juneau, but the tiny island community of Douglas holds an Independence Day celebration all its own, beginning with the annual Soapbox Derby and Community Picnic on July 3.
 After an afternoon parade down Douglas’ main highway—bring a bag to hold the candy parade participants toss to the crowds—stick around for food vendors, field events, and live music at Sandy Beach.

 For a city its size—estimated population, 4,000—the Valdez 4th of July Festival packs a big punch.
 Start the with a 5 or 10K race, or let the kids jazz up their bikes for the Kids’ Decorated Bike Parade.
-There’s a contest for most patriotic business, canoe jousting, a community picnic and more throughout the day.
 The celebration ends with everybody’s favorite summer camp treat, s’mores, around a community bonfire.

 More than 3,000 people pour into Wasilla for a community parade and picnic that stretches from morning to night.
 The fun starts at 11 a.m. with a parade through downtown Wasilla, followed by hot dogs and refreshments at the mayor’s picnic.
 Throughout the afternoon enjoy live music, a hot dog eating contest, and games and activities before enjoying the fireworks explosion at 11 p.m.

 If you’re already counting down until Christmas, get your holiday fix at the North Pole 4th of July event.
-Just 15 minutes south of Fairbanks, the festival includes a pancake breakfast at the Santa Senior Center, a parade down Santa Claus Lane, a baseball game between the North Pole Police and Fire Departments—and an appearance by Old St. Nick, of course.
+Just 15 minutes south of Fairbanks, the festival includes a pancake breakfast at the Santa Senior Center, a parade down Santa Claus Lane, and an appearance by Old St. Nick, of course.

 Kids and adults alike will find plenty to keep themselves busy at Kenai’s July 4 celebration.
 After the parade, adults can relax in the beer garden while kids spin themselves silly on carnival rides and gorge on fair food.
 Local vendors, a cosplay costume contest and kids’ bicycle giveaway round out the festivities.